Travel and Trek to Nepal

-Trekking in Nepal, there are 1470 trekking companies in Nepal, only 550 register with Nepal government rest of the companies Not and it’s your own RISK to book through these companies.
-Many travelers look good deals in online and book through them for cheap rates.
-However, they will pay the prices at the end and make complains with government of Nepal or, social medias.
-Our recommendations of companies, go through your local to US and Nepal registered with government to both countries and look for deals from those companies.
-If you need help recommendations or, help booking trips to Nepal please contact directly at 206-324-9000
+There are 1470 trekking companies in Nepal, but only 550 are registered with the Nepal government.
+The rest of the companies are not, and it’s your own RISK to book through these companies.
+Many travelers look for good deals online and book through them for cheap rates.
+However, they will pay the prices in the end and make complaints to the government of Nepal or social media.
+We recommend going through your local US and Nepal-registered governments to both countries and looking for deals from those companies.
+If you need help with recommendations or help booking trips to Nepal, don’t hesitate to contact us directly at 206-324-9000.

 What is the best way to book flights?

 We recommend booking your tour through one of these travel agents.
-They have booked flights for our tours before and are familiar with many of the details that are often overlooked.
+They have booked flights for our tours before and are familiar with many details that are often overlooked.

 Holiday Northwest Travel

 PHONE: (206) 232 8989

 Seattle WA 98102

 Fax: 206 204 2129